oasis-tcs/odf-tc/README.md

 1. Unzip the changed ODT & commit the unzipped ODT XML to GIT as well
 2. Transform the changed ODT to HTML & commit the results beyond reference /docs/odf&lt;VERSION&gt;
 3. In case of ODT schema - extract the default values & compare them with the reference beyond /docs/odf&lt;VERSION&gt;

+Currently, LibreOffice 6.4 is being used to edit the ODT files.

 ## Background